Classicality of Consciousness in Quantum Darwinism: Introduction

 Perhaps the simplest framework for the rules giving the measures of the sentient experiences would be that the unnormalized measures are the expectation values, in the quantum state of the universe, of a certain set of positive operators, one for each possible sentient experience, which I shall call the Awareness Operator corresponding to the sentient experience \cite{P1994a,P1994b,P1995a,P1995b,P1996,P2001,P2006,P2011,P2017,P2020}.
+The Awareness Operators are not projection operators, do not all have the same norm, and do not sum to the unit operator as a POVM would, so the sum of their expectation values depends on the quantum state and is generically not unity.
+Thus the measures directly given by their expectation values are, in general, unnormalized, though for any single particular quantum state, such as the quantum state of the universe, they can be normalized.
 (Of course, the measures might be more complicated functionals of the quantum state, such as non-unit powers of expectation values or other nonlinear functionals, but expectations values, which are linear in the quantum state density matrix, appear to be the simplest possibility.
 For the unnormalized measures to be truly linear in the quantum state density matrix, the Awareness Operators themselves should be independent of the quantum state.)

 Let us make the plausible assumption that most of the contribution to the expectation values of the Awareness Operators come from conditions inside conscious beings.
-For conscious humans, it seems virtually certain that most of the contribution comes from inside their brains (so that, for example, it was just a figure of speech when Einstein said, ``One feels in one’s bones the significance of blood ties'').
+For conscious humans, it seems virtually certain that most of the contribution comes from inside their brains.
 Therefore, for brevity, I shall refer to ``brains'' as the locations whose conditions give the dominant contributions for the measure of conscious perceptions, without meaning to prejudice the question of what gives the dominant contributions over the entire universe.